 “I’d put together copies of some articles out of Shambhala Sun or Tricycle or out of books,” Maull said, “and I’d mail them out to the prisoners.
 I’d actually find myself in a state of bliss while I was doing that.
 I realized how impactful this would be to the prisoners.
 When you’re a prisoner, even junk mail feels good, much less a package like this with the dharma.”

 Maull wasn’t allowed to correspond with inmates in other federal prisons, and said that the prison authorities didn’t like the idea that he was corresponding with inmates in state prisons and county jails.
 “But it was a gray area,” he continued, “and I was getting away with it.
 I quickly realized that this was much bigger than I was going to be able to address with my correspondence from my prison cell.
-I decided to try to start an organization to help prisoners interested in Buddhism and meditation.”
+I decided to try to start an organization to help prisoners interested in Buddhism and meditation.”“When you’re a prisoner, even junk mail feels good, much less a package like this with the dharma.”

 In one of the early meditation groups Maull formed, he met a young man from Nepal who connected him with a woman on the outside named Vicki Shaw, who in turn agreed to help.
 The bulk of the work was done by Maull, who read up on how to start a nonprofit and what paperwork was required, while Shaw helped him to mail the materials.
 With $1,500 donated from family and friends, he founded the Prison Dharma Network in 1989.
 The organization, with Shaw’s help, focused on sending prisoners books on the dharma or connecting prisoners with “dharma pen pals”—qualified meditation instructors out in the community.